INTRODUCTION TO SMALLHOLDING

 4.45 Feedback and finish

-Cost: £195 per person for the weekend, including our comprehensive handouts, homemade lunch, Devon cream tea and refreshments on both days.
-There is a 10% plus discount for multiple bookings for the same course date (e.g. £350 for two, £525 for three people etc).
+Cost: £225 per person for the weekend, including homemade lunch, Devon cream tea and refreshments on both days and our book The Complete Guide to Smallholding (one copy per booking).
+There is a discount for multiple bookings for the same course date (e.g. £405 for two people, £600 for three people, £785 for four people etc).

 Booking: Booking is simple.
 Just send us your name, address, phone number and email address indicating which course you want to book with your preferred date, and we’ll send you an invoice (payment is required in advance), directions to the farm and any other information you might need.
 And don’t forget to tell us if you have any dietary restrictions.